moveitraleigh/moveitraleigh-com/content/events/community-dance/_index.md

 eventEnd = "2019-12-18 18:00:00"
 +++

+## Community Collaboration Closing Number

+Welcome MOVERS!
+Move It Raleigh is so excited to announce its SECOND ever community collaboration piece for Raleigh Gives Back 2020 on January 26th!
+Our mission is to unite dancers in the Triangle dance community and provide a performance opportunity for our local dancers to dance together for one special night!
+This piece is super exciting as it will be the closing number for this year's benefit concert!!
+Due to the different schedules that everyone has, we will only hold one staging rehearsal on January 24th at CC & Co Dance Complex from 4:00 - 5:30pm.
+That being said you will learn the choreography via a video link which will be sent to you once you have paid your participation/donation fee of $10-$20 at your discretion.
+SIGN UP CLOSES ON JANUARY 17TH 2020!!
+You will pay via Venmo: @MoveIt-Raleigh.
+Please note you must be available for rehearsal on January 24th as well as for the concert January 26th at 6:30pm.
+We hope you can join the fun and look forward to MOVING with you all!!
+Please email <a href="mailto:moveitraleigh@gmail.com">moveitraleigh@gmail.com</a> with any questions!

+Google Form Sign Up : https://forms.gle/kEzPq2ZzZBM7tVrVA

 ## Advanced Contemporary Master Class
 Grace Buckley will be offering an Advanced Contemporary Master Class through Move It Raleigh!